motoight/learngit/readme.txt

-this is a readme file at version v0.0.1 first commit
+this is a readme file at version v0.0.2 modified on branch m2